What is Safeguarding?

 There is an inherent power differential between an organization and the people within the communities where it operates.
 The unequal power dynamic heightens the risk for abuse of power, influence, and trust, which can manifest through myriad types of harm.
 Safeguarding cannot eliminate risk but establishing robust approaches to recruitment, onboarding, employee relations, community engagement and other mitigation strategies can reduce the likelihood of harm.

-Organizational accountability to Complainants (e.g., affected persons or victims/survivors), whether children and adults, means that processes are person-centered, trauma-informed, and the needs and wishes of Complainants are considered when decisions are made and Aftercare is delivered.
+Organizational accountability to complainants—whether children or adults, affected persons or survivors—requires that safeguarding processes are person-centered, trauma-informed, and responsive to the needs and wishes of those who have experienced harm.
+This includes how decisions are made and how aftercare is provided.

-Throughout the safeguarding cycle, organizations must work in partnership with children, adults, and its own staff & representatives to empower them to exercise their right to be protected from harm and foster healthy reporting cultures.
+Throughout the safeguarding cycle, organizations must work in partnership with children, adults, staff, and representatives to empower them to exercise their right to protection.
+This collaboration is key to fostering healthy reporting cultures.
+At the same time, organizations must ensure that accountability for addressing harm is never compromised, even as procedures are adapted to reflect safety, risk, and individual circumstances.